-The contents of S-Register r are sent to the DTE as three decimal digits.
-This informational text response is formatted with <CR><LF> as determined by the V command currently in effect.
+Sr? - Read AnThe contents of S-register r are sent to the DTE as three decimal digits.
+ThisS-registerinformational text response is formatted with <CR><LF> as determined by the V command currently in effect.
 If no n (suffix) is present, the last register selection is assumed.
 (Refer to the Sr command.)
 On power up, the factory-set selection is 0.
-Note: ? is interpreted by the modem as Sr?.
+Note that ? is interpreted by the modem as Sr?.

-T - Select Tone Dialing Method

-The T command instructs the modem to send DTMF tones while dialing.
+T - Select Tone Dialing MethodThe T command instructs the modem to send DTMF tones while dialing.
 Dialed digits will be tone dialed until a P command or dial modifier is received.
-This command is also discussed under Dial modifiers, in conjunction with the D command.
+This command is also discussed under "Dial Modifiers," in conjunction with the D command.

-V - Result Code Format Options

-The V command determines whether result codes (including call progress and negotiation progress messages) are displayed as numbers or words.
+V - Result Code Format Options The V command determines whether result codes (including call progress and negotiation progress result codes) are displayed as numbers or words.

-V0 Result codes displayed in numeric form V1 Result codes displayed in verbose form
+V0 Result codes displayed as numbers V1 Result codes displayed as words

-W - Negotiation Progress Message Selection

-The W command works in conjunction with \$95 (where supported) to determine which result codes will be used to describe the type of connection and protocol, etc., that resulted from handshaking and negotiation.
+W - Negotiation Progress Message Selection The W command works in conjunction with S95 (where supported) to determine which result codes will be used to describe the type of connection and protocol, etc., that resulted from handshaking and negotiation.

 The W command supports extended result codes in addition to the CONNECT result code.
-When the modem is operated in error-control mode (&Q5 is in effect), W command and \$95 together allow the user to select these additional result codes:
+When the modem is operated in error-control mode (&Q5 is in effect), the W command and S95 together allow the user to select these additional result codes:

-CARRIER

-PROTOCOL

-AUTOSTREAM

-COMPRESSION

-CONNECT
+CARRIER PROTOCOL AUTOSTREAM COMPRESSION CONNECT

-Any result codes enabled by the W command and \$95 will be generated in the order indicated above.
-If AutoStream is not being used, no AutoStream result code is returned.
-Result codes not enabled by the W command option in effect may be turned-on by setting certain bits in \$95.
-The W command options below are available when \$95 is configured for any setting other than the factory-setting of 0.
+Any result codes enabled by the W command and S95 will be generated in the order indicated above.
+If AutoStream is not being used, no AUTOSTREAM result code is returned.
+Result codes not enabled when the W command option is in effect may be turned on by setting certain bits in S95.
+The W command options below are available when S95 is configured for any setting other than the factory-setting of 0.

-W0 CONNECT result code reports DTE speed, and if S95=0, then disable all extended result codes W1 CONNECT result code reports DTE speed, and if S95=0, then enable the CARRIER and PROTOCOL extended result codes W2 CONNECT result code reports DCE speed, and if S95=0, then disable all extended result codes
+WO CONNECT result code reports DTE speed, and if S95=0, then disable all extended result codes W1 CONNECT result code reports DTE speed, and if S95=0, then enable the CARRIER and PROTOCOL extended result codes W2 CONNECT result code reports DCE speed, and if S95=0, then disable all extended result codes

-Refer to the \$95 bit map description in the next section.
-Note that selecting W0 and setting \$95=12 is the same as selecting W1; and that selecting W0 and setting \$95=1 is the same as selecting W2. \$95 cannot be configured to force W2 to report DTE speed in the CONNECT result code; and that there is no setting of \$95 that will force W1 not to produce the CARRIER and PROTOCOL result codes. \$95 extends the functionality of the W command.
-The W command with \$95=0 (factory setting) maintains backwards compatibility with previous V-Series System Products.
-However, selecting W0 and setting \$95 as required allows you to tailor result codes characteristics to your own requirements.
+Refer to the S95 bit map description in the next section.
+Note that selecting W0 and setting S95=12 is the same as selecting W1; and that selecting W0 and setting S95=1 is the same as selecting W2.
+S95 cannot be configured to force W2 to report DTE speed in the CONNECT result code; there is no setting of S95 that will force W1 not to produce the CARRIER and PROTOCOL result codes.
+S95 extends the functionality of the W command.
+The W command with S95=0 (factory setting) maintains backwards compatibility with previous V-series Products.
+However, selecting W0 and setting S95 as required allows you to tailor result code characteristics to your own requirements.

-X - Call Progress Options

-The X command enables tone detection options used in the dialing process.
+X - Call Progress Options The X command enables tone detection options used in the dialing process.
 As these functions are enabled and disabled, the modem's result code reporting is also affected.
 For this reason, this command is frequently used to control the modem's range of responses; however, its primary function is that of controlling the modem's call response capabilities.
-Result code definitions are covered in the next section.
+Some call progress options are not available in certain countries due to PTT regulations.
+Refer to the Hayes Standard AT Command Set Reference supplied with your modem for applicable X commands and result codes.
+Result code definitions are provided in the next section.